brightspot/react-examples/restification/README.md

 In the explorer panel on the left rail you see a GraphQL query field named 'brightspot_example_restification_MemberQuery'.

-In previous examples, queries accept arguments of either id or path; however, in this example, the query retrieves all members, restricting the data returned to only members' display name.
+In previous examples, we would create queries that accept arguments of either id or path; however, in this example, the query we are creating will retrieves all members, restricting the data returned to only members' display name.

 Expand the `items` dropdown and click the `displayName` checkbox.
+Using [aliases](https://graphql.org/learn/queries/#aliases) we will change the name of the field returned for 'brightspot_example_restification_MemberQuery' to 'ListOfMembers' and 'items' to 'members' for clarity.

-The final query should look like this after changing 'MyQuery' to 'AllMembers':
+The final query appears as the following after changing the default'MyQuery' to 'AllMembers':

 ```graphql
 query AllMembers {